Carbohydrates and the Vegan Diet

 If you are eating simple carbs (baked goods made with white flour, pasta made with white flour, sugary foods, fruit juices, etc), they digest quickly and your blood sugar can skyrocket.
 You remain unfulfilled, and you eventually have a "sugar crash".

-When you are not filled up properly, your brain will continue to ask for more food until it feels satisfied.
-Also, when your blood sugar rises like that from the simple sugars of simple carbs and crashes soon after?
+When your blood sugar rises like that from the simple sugars of simple carbs and crashes soon after?
 That is a recipe for weight gain.

 Now, having said all that, it is important to shoot for balance in all you eat.
 If you overdo it on whole grain baked goods, you won't be doing yourself any favors.
 Your diet should include beans, whole grains, veggies, fruits, nuts and seeds.